igorkulman/coding-journal/content/post/2015/my-year-with-the-raspberry-pi-and-what-i-used-it-for/index.md

 author = "Igor Kulman"
 date = "2015-02-13"
 url = "/my-year-with-the-raspberry-pi-and-what-i-used-it-for/"
-categories = ["Programming in general"] tags = ["IoT","Raspberry Pi"]
-keywords = ["IoT","Raspberry Pi", "nodejs", "Linux", "Kodi"]
+Tags = ["IoT", "Raspberry Pi", "Linux", "Node.js", "Kodi", "Hardware"]
 +++
 I have been owning and using a Raspberry Pi for over a year now.
 I started with Raspberry Pi model B and now I added Raspberry Pi 2 immediately after it was announced.
 Thanks to the fact that an IoT version of Windows 10 will run on the Pi, there is quite a hype about the Pi 2.
 Many people who did not care about the Pi before are now buying it because of that hype.
 And mostly they do not know what to do with it.
 So here is a list of things I used the Pi for, maybe you can get inspired.

 **Media center**

 I always wanted a small cheap low power media center to watch downloaded TV shows on the TV.
 The Pi was an ideal machine to built.
 I connected the Pi to a power source, ethernet, external hard drive the TV using HDMI.
 My distro of choice was [RaspBMC][1] at first but then I switched to [XBIAN][2].
 Using this setup, the PI run XBMC (a media center software), that scanned the connected hard drive, found all the downloaded TV shows, and downloaded their metadata to make the experience better.
 Thanks to HDMI throughput I was able to control XBMC on the PI using the TV remote, not keyboard or mouse needed.

 <!--more-->